My Love: Essential Collection: Content

-My Love: Essential Collection features seventeen songs on the US version and eighteen songs on the European version of the album.
-The US version includes the Billboard Hot 100 number one singles: "The Power of Love", "Because You Loved Me", "My Heart Will Go On" and "I'm Your Angel", and the European version contains the UK number one single, "Think Twice".
+My Love: Essential Collection includes 17 songs on the US edition and 18 on the European edition.
+The US version contains the Billboard Hot 100 number one singles "The Power of Love", "Because You Loved Me", "My Heart Will Go On", and "I'm Your Angel".
+The European edition includes the UK number one single "Think Twice".

-The two-disc edition, entitled My Love: Ultimate Essential Collection was released simultaneously.
-It is a twenty-seven song set on the US version and thirty-six song set on the European version.
-My Love: Ultimate Essential Collection released in the United States contains three rare songs not released on a Dion record: "(You Make Me Feel Like) A Natural Woman" (from Tapestry Revisited: A Tribute to Carole King), "Dance with My Father" (from So Amazing: An All-Star Tribute to Luther Vandross), and "I Knew I Loved You" (from We All Love Ennio Morricone).
-The European version also includes singles successful in Europe.
+A two-disc edition, titled My Love: Ultimate Essential Collection, was released at the same time.
+It contains 27 songs on the US version and 36 on the European version.
+The US edition includes three rare recordings not previously issued on a Dion album: "(You Make Me Feel Like) A Natural Woman" (from Tapestry Revisited: A Tribute to Carole King), "Dance with My Father" (from So Amazing: An All-Star Tribute to Luther Vandross), and "I Knew I Loved You" (from We All Love Ennio Morricone).
+The European edition also includes singles that were successful in European markets.

-In July 2011, the album was re-issued as part of The Essential series, featuring either the US or European track listing (depending on the country of release).
-A limited edition, titled The Essential 3.0, was released exclusively in the United States on 29 August 2011.
-It was expanded with a bonus third CD with seven tracks, including alternate versions of "Think Twice" and "Only One Road".

-On 5 April 2024, the album was released for the first time on vinyl.
-The tracklist is similar to the original European edition, but includes also "Where Does My Heart Beat Now" and "If You Asked Me To", and omits "Alone".
+In July 2011, the album was reissued as part of The Essential series, using either the US or European track listing depending on the country.
+A limited US-exclusive edition, titled The Essential 3.0, was released on 29 August 2011.
+It includes a bonus third disc with seven additional tracks, among them alternate versions of "Think Twice" and "Only One Road".
+On 5 April 2024, the album was issued on vinyl for the first time.
+The track listing is similar to the original European edition, but also includes "Where Does My Heart Beat Now" and "If You Asked Me To", while omitting "Alone".

+Singles

+My Love: Essential Collection was released while Dion was on her Taking Chances World Tour.
+During her concert in Stockholm, Sweden, on 7 June 2008, she recorded a live version of "My Love", which was later confirmed as the first single from the compilation.
+The song premiered on radio on 22 September 2008, and a digital single was issued the following day, accompanied by a live music video.
+Chuck Taylor, senior editor at Billboard, described "My Love" as a strong selection for the album and praised Linda Perry's songwriting and Dion's performance, calling it a highly emotive ballad about longing and uncertainty.
+After debuting on the US Adult Contemporary chart, "My Love" became Dion's 16th adult contemporary entry of the 2000s, giving her the most charted titles in the format during that decade.
+The song peaked at number 15.

+The next single, "I'm Alive", was remixed by Laurent Wolf and released to French radio in October 2008 to promote the album instead of "My Love".
+In January 2009, new remixes of "I'm Alive" by Maurice Joshua were distributed to US clubs.
+They reached number 35 on the Hot Dance Club Songs chart.
+"I'm Alive" had originally been released as a single from A New Day Has Come in 2002, peaking at number seven in France and number six on the US Adult Contemporary chart.